Bishop's Stortford: Local media

 The Bishop's Stortford Independent newspaper covers Stortford, along with the neighbouring towns of Sawbridgeworth and Stansted Mountfitchet.
 The newspaper was founded in October 2017 following the closure of the Stortford office of the Herts and Essex Observer newspaper in 2016.

 The town is also covered by a number of print magazines including the Bishop's Stortford Flyer, CM23 Connection, Axis Magazine, and The BISH.

-Stortford is covered along with the rest of Hertfordshire on BBC Three Counties Radio.
+Local news and television programmes are provided by BBC London and ITV London.
+Television signals are received from either the Crystal Palace or the local relay transmitters.
+BBC East and ITV Anglia can also be received from the Sandy Heath TV transmitter.

+Local radio stations are BBC Three Counties Radio and Heart Hertfordshire.

 Transport

-Rail
+Railway

-Bishop's Stortford railway station is on the West Anglia Main Line, and was first opened in 1842.
-There were 2.00 million passenger entries and exits at Bishop's Stortford in 2020/21.
-All trains are run by Greater Anglia.
+Bishop's Stortford railway station is a stop on the West Anglia Main Line and was first opened in 1842.
+There were 2.00 million passenger entries and exits in 2020/21.

-Greater Anglia trains provide Bishop's Stortford with a direct link southbound to Harlow, Tottenham Hale and London Liverpool Street, with many services calling at intermediate stations.
-A direct service to Stratford in East London also operates, which calls at most intermediate stations.

-Northbound services link Bishop's Stortford to Cambridge North railway station and Stansted Airport railway station and at certain times, to Ely.
+The station is served by three routes, all operated by Greater Anglia: